tylerlong/ringcentral-wsg-js/README.md

 <script src="https://unpkg.com/ringcentral-wsg@0.1.0/dist/ringcentral.js"></script>
 ```

 `ringcentral-wsg` depends on `ringcentral-js-concise` which depends on `axios`.
-With the code above you will have a global variable named `RingCentral`.
+With the code above you will have a global variable named `RingCentral.default`.

 ## Basic Usage